Police Arrest Suspect In Injured Condition - UrduPoint

 Police Arrest Suspect In Injured Condition

-The police arrested a suspected outlaw in injured condition in an encounter in the Badin Chali area here on Monday
+A suspected robber was arrested with gunshot injury in an encounter near the Indus River bridge on Hyderabad Bypass

-HYDERABAD, (UrduPoint / Pakistan Point News - 25th Mar, 2024) The police arrested a suspected outlaw in injured condition in an encounter in the Badin Chali area here on Monday.
+HYDERABAD, (UrduPoint / Pakistan Point News - 30th Mar, 2024) A suspected robber was arrested with gunshot injury in an encounter near the Indus River bridge on Hyderabad Bypass.

-According to the police spokesman, Tando Yousuf police were engaged in an exchange of fire during patrolling in the Badin Chali area.

-He said that one of the suspects got hit by a police-fired bullet and was arrested in injured condition but his associates managed to escape.
+The police spokesman informed here on Saturday that the Naseem Nagar police received a tip-off about the presence of some suspects in that area.

+He claimed that when the police reached the spot the suspected robbers opened fire on the police in a bid to escape.

+One of them, identified as Munawar Hussain alias Moni, sustained a gunshot in the exchange of fire and was arrested, the spokesman told, adding that Moni's associates managed to escape.

-He identified the apprehended suspect as Abdul Wahab Pathan who was shifted to Liaquat University Hospital for surgery of his bullet wound.
+Moni was shifted to Liaquat University Hospital (LUH) for surgery of his gunshot injury which he suffered in his leg.

-He claimed that the police recovered a narcotic substance, ice, from his possession.
+The spokesman alleged that Moni was part of an active gang of robbers.

 Recent Stories